 Once a primary physician provides a referral for their patient, they may work with a psychologist to address their behavioral patterns.
 Afterward, the psychologist may refer the patient to a psychiatrist to prescribe medication necessary for the previously identified behavioral patterns.
 Both mental health professionals focus on making people feel better by using their expertise to help you identify problematic behaviors that negatively impact your life.
 You can use online resources such as psychology today to find the best therapist in your area.

-Generally, it is possible to see therapists psychologists without a referral from a doctor.
+Generally, it is possible to see therapists or psychologists without a referral from a doctor.
 There are a few cases in which you may need a referral, depending on your financial situation.
-For example, if you are using your insurance to see therapists psychologists, your insurance providers may require a referral from your doctor.
-Otherwise, you could pay the full price of seeing therapists psychologists without the use of a referral.
+For example, if you are using your insurance to see therapists or psychologists, your insurance providers may require a referral from your doctor.
+Otherwise, you could pay the full price of seeing therapists or psychologists without the use of a referral.
 Your doctor may also have specific insight regarding a certain mental health professional who may best fit your medical needs.

-Since therapists work towards the same goal, namely helping you improve your mental wellbeing, one is not better.
+Since therapists work towards the same goal, namely helping you improve your mental well-being, one is not better.
 Both mental health professionals are quite similar to one another, with a few differences.

 According to the American Psychological Association (APA), a therapist is an individual who practices one or more types of therapy to treat mental or physical disorders and diseases.
 The APA’s definition of a psychologist is a social scientist who is professionally trained in one or more branches of psychology.